What Most People Get Wrong About Mycotoxins and Mold Exposure

 - Fungal fragments and mold metabolites – even dead mold parts can cause inflammation

-- Other microbial toxins – which work together to overwhelm your body’s defenses
+They can team up with other toxins to supercharge inflammation and damage your cells at a deep level. - Other microbial toxins – which work together to overwhelm your body’s defenses

 These toxins don’t just irritate your lungs — they can affect your brain, immune system, hormones, and energy production.